Froneri: History

 R&R acquired Frederick's Dairies for £49 million in April 2013.
 It thus acquired control of the licenses for producing Cadbury, Del Monte and Britvic branded ice cream.

 In August 2012, the company acquired Eskigel (for £60.5 million), an Italian ice cream manufacturer whose factory is located in Terni (Umbria), about 65 miles north of Rome.

 In April 2013, R&R was acquired by the French private equity firm PAI Partners for £715 million.
 As a result, James Lambert moved from the chief executive role to chairman.

 In October 2013, R&R's founder was named entrepreneur of the year at EY's annual awards hosted by Jeremy Vine.
 Lambert will now go on to compete globally with more than 60 other country winners at the EY World Entrepreneur Of The Year awards in Monte Carlo next year.

 In 2016, Nestlé and PAI Partners agreed to set up a joint venture known as Froneri which combined the two companies' ice cream activities throughout Europe and other international countries.

-On 11 December 2019, Froneri announced that it will expand into the North American market with the acquisition of Nestle USA's and Nestle Canada's ice cream division for $4 billion USD which includes brands such as Dreyer's, Häagen-Dazs and Drumstick.
+On 11 December 2019, Froneri announced that it will expand into the North American market with the acquisition of Nestle USA's Ice Cream division for $4 billion USD which includes brands such as Dreyer's, Häagen-Dazs and Drumstick.
 The acquisition completed in Q1 2020.

+In October 2025, The Wall Street Journal reported Froneri secured a €1.4 billion investment from private-equity firm PAI Partners and the Abu Dhabi Investment Authority.
+The investment valued the firm at €15 billion.